On-Point-RND/SMILES-project-example/README_curators.md

 ## ✅ Validation

 1. We will install your framework - it should not have any errors during installation
-2. We will run it in real time for current date and analyze response
+2. We will run it in real time for the current date and analyze the response
-3. We will run validation script using your validation dataset, at this time framework should use your dataset instead of real news.
+3. We will run a validation script using your validation dataset; at this time, the framework should use your dataset instead of real news.